MylesJClayton/floret-cropper/README.md

 Computer vision tool for detecting and cropping wheat florets from 3D-μCT scans.
 Cropping the volumes massively reduces required stroage space to about 1/20 of the original.
 The smaller images can also be processed by 3D-CNNs.

-##Dependencies:
+## Dependencies:
 pip install itk
 pip install SimpleITK
 pip install numpy

-##Instructions for use:
+## Instructions for use:
-From virtual environment (such as anaconda) call the script from the command line with python Windows example : >python FloretCropper.py -t -i C:/path/to/input/directory -o D:/path/to/output/directory
+From virtual environment (such as anaconda) call the script from the command line with python.

-##Arguments
+Windows example : >python FloretCropper.py -t -i C:/path/to/input/directory -o D:/path/to/output/directory

+Note: * When using -i and -o, A backslash is used to denote subdirectories on both Linux and Windows *

+## Arguments
 ```
   -h, --help            show this help message and exit
   -i INPATH, --inpath INPATH